Said-Amarire/birthday-card/README.md

   - boys/
     - ar/
       - index.html
-    - en/
-      - index.html
-    - fr/
-      - index.html
       - assets/
+        - css/style.css
+        - js/script.js
+        - images/banner.png, image1.jpg, ...
+        - audio/audio1.mp3, audio2.mp3, ...
   - girls/
     - ar/
       - index.html
-    - en/
-      - index.html
-    - fr/
-      - index.html
       - assets/
+        - css/style.css
+        - js/script.js
+        - images/banner.png, image1.jpg, ...
+        - audio/audio1.mp3, audio2.mp3, ...
   - README.md
+  - LICENSE

 ---

 ## 🎨 Customization
-- Edit text in `index.html` for each language.
+- Edit text inside `index.html`.
 - Replace images in `assets/images/`.
 - Change background music in `assets/audio/`.
 - Modify styles in `assets/css/style.css`.
 - Adjust interactive effects in `assets/js/script.js`.

 ---

-## 🤝 Contributing
-Contributions are welcome!
-- Fork the project
-- Add your improvements
-- Open a Pull Request for review

----

 ## 📜 License
 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.

+**Notes about media:**
+- The code is MIT-licensed, but the images, audio files, and other media assets are **generic placeholders** and not covered by the license.
+- You can replace them with your own content.
+- For any issues or suggestions, contact:

+📧 contact@amarire.dev

 ---